-As well as being able to learn everything about a potential target, scammers have another tactic up their sleeve to dupe victims.
+As well as being able to learn everything about a potential target for phishing and social engineering campaigns to access both personal information and sensitive corporate data, scammers have another tactic up their sleeve to dupe victims.
 On Facebook, they are creating clones of legitimate accounts to trick people into giving away financial and personal information.

 The number of fake and duplicated accounts is difficult to determine, but in 2015, Facebook said that up 31 million accounts were false.
 Twitter suggested that 5% of the accounts on the social network were fake, and LinkedIn said that they didn’t have a reliable way of identifying duplicated accounts.

 The cloned accounts use the same name, personal information and photos included on a legitimate account in an attempt to imitate it.
 In many cases the scammers even go so far as copying statuses and updates to give the clone that legitimate feel.